pmfarley/sas-viya-openshift-blog/sas-rh-blog.md

 The SAS Viya Deployment Operator requires updates occasionally but not at the same frequency as SAS Viya.
 Although there is a manual way to deploy SAS Viya, it HIGHLY recommended that deployments use the deployment operator.
 For specific information about using the deployment operator please follow instructions found in the [SAS documentation](https://documentation.sas.com/doc/en/itopscdc/v_024/itopscon/n1ob03chiyninhn19sm1ssfgss7w.htm#p0txgh8kivjna6n1jzl6zsts0vep).

-Learn more about RHODS to see what Red Hat can do for you, please visit [this page](https://www.redhat.com/en/technologies/cloud-computing/openshift/openshift-data-science).
-Want a more hands-on experience?
-Try out our other [Learning Paths](developers.redhat.com/learn/openshift-data-science) using the RHODS Sandbox or in your own cluster.